Memberships & Associations

 Royal Society for the Protection of Birds (RSPB)

 The Royal Society for the Protection of Birds or the RSPB was founded in 1889.
-Their mission is to protect and preserve birds and their habitats in the UK.
-They achieve this through various actions.
-Restoring habitats, campaigning, conducting research and monitoring bird populations, just to name a few.
+Their mission is to protect and preserve birds in the UK, restoring their habitats, campaigning, conducting research and monitoring bird populations.

 One of the most striking aspects of their value proposition is the educational content available on the website.
-This is a great touch as it offers everyone who visits practical steps to care for birds.
-Increasing the chance of what may start as a budding interest in protecting birds becoming a lifelong mission.
+It’s a great touch because it offers everyone who visits practical steps for taking care of birds.
+So even a website visitor feels part of the society’s mission.
+What may have started as a budding interest or out of necessity becomes a lifelong mission.

-Members also receive free access to any of their 70 bird reserves located across the country.
-This is a powerful member benefit as it aligns with their interest and passion for protecting UK wildlife.
+In addition, members receive free access to any of their 70 bird reserves located across the country.
+This is a highly relevant member benefit because it gives them an opportunity to see how their membership is helping to protect wildlife.

 University of the Third Age